What We Do

 Today’s RPT standard of care doesn’t address interpatient variability.
 Standardized dosing can fail to achieve a cure due to underdosing, or present a risk of induced side effects due to overdosing.

 Studies have shown the uptake of the drug in tumors or critical organs can vary as much as five-fold between patients.
 Dosimetry-guided RPT (DG-RPT) helps tailor treatment plans to fit a patient’s individual drug-interaction (pharmacokinetics).
-This personalized treatment can lead to longer overall survival, increased tumor response, and higher quality of life.
+A personalized treatment can potentially lead to longer overall survival, increased tumor response, and higher quality of life.

 The ability to measure the absorbed dose (AD) delivered to each tumor or critical structure following administration of therapeutic activity.*